 If you're using Stock Chart, you might want to hold off.

 Stock chart is not yet available for V4.
-We're planning it for the first part of 2019.
+We're hoping it might become available by the end of 2019.
 No exact ETA, yet.
 Sorry.

 Here we will (very briefly) outline main conceptual differences between the two versions.